Physiotherapy (incl. sports physiotherapy)

 Physiotherapy is also important after accidents or operations in order to get fit for everyday life or your sport as quickly as possible and without consequential damage. examples for this are achilles tendon tears , Torn ligaments (often caused by ankle = supination trauma ), fractions ( tibial or fibular fracture ), so-called stress fractures of the metatarsus , as well as torn muscle fibers and lower leg fractures.

-Knee joints, thighs, hips & pelvis
+Physiotherapy for knee joints, thighs, hips and pelvis

 As weight-bearing joints, the knee joints are very often affected by complaints.

 Underload (!)
 Promotes the development of osteoarthritis, i.e. cartilage damage (= so-called osteoarthritis of the knee ).